-The transit corridor network recommended by this Plan is expected to have impacts that are between the Build 2 and Build 2A results
+Impacts on Vehicle-Miles-Traveled and Vehicle-Hours-Traveled: Modeling results for Build alternatives analyzed.
+The transit corridor network recommended by this Plan is expected to have impacts that are between the Build 2 and Build 2A results.

-Plan Appendix B Corridor Descriptions
+Appendix B

-The following detailed descriptions of the specific conditions in each corridor include the rationale behind the treatment recommended, as well as the recommended changes from existing master plans.
+The following provides detailed descriptions of the specific conditions in each corridor and the rationale behind the treatment recommended, as well as the recommended changes from existing master plans.

-Corridor 1: Georgia Avenue North
+Georgia Avenue North